xXAI-botXx/Bachelor-Exam/README.md

   - Syntethic Testdataset (maybe own 3xM Testdataset, but with unknown 3D-Models and Materials -> so that there is no influence from the novel-objects -> for all models the data are unknown, else for some there will be a subpart of materials and shapes known which leads to another influence)
   - Real Testdataset
   - Outlier-Data

+Einfluss:
+- Some Shapes and Materials are more comple than others, and so the choice of which of them will be choosen is important and could lead to another result.
+How big this influence really is is unclear but could be tested in future.
+Questionable is also if it is more benefitial to have more or less complex shapes and materials.

 ```